Boleskine House: Aleister Crowley's ownership (1899–1913)

 Crowley purchased Boleskine House from the Fraser family in 1899.
 The House at that time was known as the Manor of Boleskine and Abertarff after the name of the local parish.
 Crowley believed the location was ideal to sequester himself to perform a series of operations known as the Sacred Magic of Abramelin the Mage, taken from a grimoire called The Book of Abramelin.

 According to Crowley, in his book The Confessions of Aleister Crowley, in order to perform the operations "the first essential is a house in a more or less secluded situation.
 There should be a door opening to the north from the room of which you make your oratory.
 Outside this door, you construct a terrace covered with fine river sand.
 This ends in a 'lodge' where the spirits may congregate."

 The purpose of this ritual is to invoke one's Guardian Angel.

 It requires at least 6 months of preparation, celibacy and abstinence from alcohol.
 However, it also includes the summoning of the 12 Kings and Dukes of Hell, to bind them and remove their negative influences from the magician's life.
 Whilst Crowley was in the process of performing the lengthy ritual, he was called to Paris by the leader of the Golden Dawn.
 According to legend, he never banished the demons he had summoned, leading to strange happenings occurring in and around Boleskine House.

 Crowley became infamous for stories of conducting black magic and various other rituals while residing at the house; one of his pseudonyms was "Lord Boleskine".
 His lodge keeper, Hugh Gillies, suffered a number of personal tragedies, including the loss of two children.
 Crowley later claimed that his experiments with black magic had simply got out of hand.

 Crowley described the house as a "long low building.
 I set apart the south-western half for my work.
 The largest room has a bow window and here I made my door and constructed the terrace and lodge.
 Inside the room I set up my oratory proper.
 This was a wooden structure, lined in part with the big mirrors which I brought from London."

-He left the property in 1913, moving to a modest cottage for sometime in Dennyloanhead near Falkirk.
+He left the property in 1913, moving to a modest cottage in Dennyloanhead near Falkirk.